-^{}PUA (Principal Urban Area) Source BDC 2023
+\PUA (Principal Urban Area) Source BDC 2024

-3.2 The Council has published an up to date land supply position within its Residential Land Availability (RLA) report on its website11.
-This confirms that on the 31st March 2023 the Council had a 3.69 year housing land supply.
-The RLA also forecasts that by March 31st 2029 the Council is on course to deliver 8,200 homes against a requirement of 8740 between 2006 - 2029.
-This is around 540 homes short of the minimum housing requirement identified in the Local Plan.
+3.2 The Council has published an up-to-date land supply position within its Residential Land Availability (RLA) report on its website.
+This confirms that on the 31st March 2024 the Council had a 3.53 year housing land supply.
+The RLA also forecasts that by March 31st 2029 the Council is on course to deliver 8,160 homes against a requirement of 8,740 between 2006 - 2029.
+This is around 580 homes short of the minimum housing requirement identified in the Local Plan.
 This shortfall has mainly arisen because a number of large housing sites in the District have built out slower than anticipated or construction work on site has started later than expected.
-The Council is considering how best to address this forecast under provision.
+The Council is working proactively to address this forecast under provision, including through the preparation of a new local plan.